paullinuxthemer/Telinkrin-GTK/README.md

 TELINKRIN:
 https://www.youtube.com/watch?v=beNz0nRcqgQ

-NEW, is the color-variant Telinkrin, All with matching wallpaper, icons and shelltheme

-Please, try and rate, comment.
-Any input or criticism is welcome.

 About the shell-theme: the dock is not themed.
 If you use dash-to-dock, then use its settings to match the dock to your own liking.
 Telinkrin's shell-theme has its own teal coloring.